Responsible Learner Behaviour

 • Stage 2 has not resolved the problem

-• unacceptable behaviour or the allegation of unacceptable behaviour is of a particularly serious nature
+• Unacceptable behaviour or the allegation of unacceptable behaviour is of a particularly serious nature

 Stage 3 – Disciplinary Panel